A Crash Course in Optimizing Your Author Blog for the Search Engines

 How to Get Traffic From Google Without Paying

 Now, Google, of course, wants you to pay for advertising.
-Google makes their search engine as useful and accurate as possible, but it’s all just a wrapper for the ads they make money from – the ads running across the top and side of the search results.
+Google makes its search engine as useful and accurate as possible, but it’s all just a wrapper for the ads they make money from – the ads running across the top and side of the search results.
 So Google somewhat reluctantly delivers those organic results (as they’re called).
-Therefore it’s essential to keep in mind that Google is under no obligation to list your site well, if at all.
+Therefore, it’s essential to remember that Google is not obligated to list your site well.

 Remember, they want you to buy ads!

 Every time your site appears in the number one spot or even on the front page, it’s less likely you’ll buy ads.
-But, Google has to balance that with keeping the organic search results as helpful as possible.
-And it’s also worth keeping in mind that Google results are what’s known as a zero-sum game.
+But Google has to balance that with keeping the organic search results as helpful as possible.
+And it’s also worth remembering that Google results are known as a zero-sum game.
 There are always results for whatever’s being searched for.
-So if you’re number one for a while, but at some point, Google decides you’re no longer the best fit and banishes you to number 20, the Google results continue quite happily without you, even if your site getting banished to the second or third page devastates your business.
+So if you’re number one for a while, but at some point, Google decides you’re no longer the best fit and banishes you to number 20, the Google results continue quite happily without you, even if your site gets dismissed to the second or third page devastates your business.
 Many businesses have been destroyed like this, and it’s largely due to business owners depending far too much on Google for getting visitors and customers rather than diversifying traffic and customer sources.

 blog

-At the simplest level, Google wants to make the experience of using search as positive as possible for as many people as possible.
-So what it’s always working on is delivering the best results, whatever people happen to search for.
+At the simplest level, Google wants to make the search experience as positive as possible for as many people as possible.
+So it’s always working on delivering the best results, whatever people search for.
 So that’s a question you must ask yourself – is your site the best result?
-Is that article you’ve just published really the best possible result for someone searching?
+Is that article you’ve just published the best possible outcome for someone searching?
 Think about that when you’re not getting as much Google traffic as you would like, and your competition is getting listed higher than you.
 Google wants to deliver quality and relevant results.
-Is your page, or your site, higher quality and more relevant for that search than all other sites?
+Is your page or site higher quality and more appropriate for that search than all other sites?

 How to Optimize Blog Posts & Site Pages for Search

-To optimize each page or blog post you publish on your site to get as much search traffic as possible, here are a few things to keep in mind: First of all, be mindful of keywords.
-If you’re not familiar with exactly what they are, keywords are what people search for online.
+To optimize each page or blog post you publish on your site to get as much search traffic as possible, here are a few things to remember: First, be mindful of keywords.
+If you’re unfamiliar with what they are, keywords are what people search for online.
 But don’t keep them in mind too much.

 For example, cheap car insurance.

-If you research what people are searching for in your market, it can give you ideas for blog posts and other content.
+Researching what people are searching for in your market can give you ideas for blog posts and other content.
 And naturally (not overdoing it), including those keywords in your content may give your site a nudge up the results.

 Some keyword research tools to help you understand your market in-depth include:

-The Google keyword research tool – you’ll need an AdWords account for this but don’t need to keep campaigns running actively.
+The Google keyword research tool – you’ll need an AdWords account for this, but you don’t need to keep campaigns running actively.

 Wordtracker – offering in-depth keyword research and analysis since 1998.